This page is for King's offer-holders who have met all the conditions of their offer.

 Is accommodation allocated on a first come, first served basis?

-No. As long as we receive your online form by the deadline (6 September in 2012) you will be at no advantage / disadvantage over other candidates.
+No. As long as we receive your online form by the deadline (it was 6 September in 2018) you will be at no advantage / disadvantage over other candidates.
 This means that there is no reason to worry if Royal Mail are a day slower than you expect delivering your letter with the information about accommodation, or if you are away for a few days, or live outside the UK.

 Is there a freshers' week?

 Yes!
-KCSU organises a range of activities designed to help you meet people, get questions answered, settle in and try out some of the activities at King's.
+KCSU (King's College Student Union) organises a range of activities designed to help you meet people, get questions answered, settle in and try out some of the activities at King's.
 There are also meetings with your Director of Studies and the Senior Tutor, matriculation (when you officially become a member of the College and University) and talks to make sure you have practical information.
-You might like to look at a previous Freshers' Week Schedule.
+Here's an example of a previous year's KCSU Freshers' Week timetable.

 Does King's have College families?